stevesob/snowpack-svelte-webpack-template/README.md

 Builds a static copy of your site to the `build/` folder.
 Your app is ready to be deployed!

-Note: The follow has been added to this template, basically to add minification.
+Note: Webpack has been added to this template, basically to add minification.

 **For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" or "@snowpack/plugin-parcel" to your `snowpack.config.json` config file.